 Most of the recipes at the Friendship Bread Kitchen use the traditional Amish Friendship Bread Starter, but a few of our avid bakers prefer this Potato Flake Starter variation.
 Use it to make this soft, fluffy sourdough Potato Flake Bread.
-This starter recipe is dairy-free.
+This starter recipe is gluten-free AND dairy-free.
 And yes, I made a video to show you how to make your own.

 We’ve found that most recipes on the website work with either types of starters, but when making the Potato Flake Bread you’ll want to make sure your Amish Friendship Bread starter has been fed that day or within 8-12 hours.
 This Potato Flake Starter behaves differently from the traditional Amish Friendship Bread starter and follows the feeding and storage process below.

 The recipe is simple enough: in a small bowl, mix 1 package of active dry yeast (about 2¼ teaspoons), 3 tablespoons potato flakes, ½ cup sugar and 1 cup warm water.

 Cover loosely and let it ferment at room temperature for two days.

 When you’re ready to feed your Potato Flake Starter, add 3 tablespoons potato flakes, ½ cup sugar, and 1 cup warm water to your starter and mix well.
 Leave on your counter for overnight or up to 12 hours.
 Refrigerate for 5 days before making the bread.